exporo/messenger-service-provider/README.md

 ### BYO Worker

-You can also build your own:
+You can also build your own.
+As you can see in this example, the message bus is actually only do the handling, the receiving is done through the transport self.

 ```
 $messenger = $container->get(MessengerInterface::class);